AlgebraicJulia/Catlab.jl/docs/src/apis/programs.md

 - [`@relation`](@ref), for undirected wiring diagrams (UWDs)

-There is a family of related macros for constructing category-theoretic [diagrams](https://ncatlab.org/nlab/show/diagram) included in `AlgebraicDataMigrations.jl`.
+There is a family of related macros for constructing category-theoretic [diagrams](https://ncatlab.org/nlab/show/diagram) included in `DataMigrations.jl`.

 ## API